 Draupadi’s mystifying friendship with Krishna, which almost borders on love at times, has Krishna making timely appearances to hush her anxious mind or answer her curious questions, ‘You were just as impatient in your past life.
 In meditation, you invoked Shiva.
 He came and stood in front of you, silent and blue as moonlight.
 You asked for a wish to be granted.
 He smiled.
 You asked for it again- and again.
 Five times you made your wish before he had a chance to say yes.
 Therefore in this life, you will have what you wanted five times over.’

 Your heart melts when you comprehend it was love at first sight moment for Draupadi when she glimpsed the serene Karna, the bastard prince, for the first time at her Swayamwar.

 Her unbridled pride, temper, vengefulness which, true to Ved Vyas’s prophecy, caused her to be remembered for causing the greatest war of her time.

-CBD’s imagination of Draupadi fleshes out a character which shows you there was much more to her than just being a wife of five husbands.
-‘The Palace of Illusion’s’, is a wonderful read, which educates and enlightens, about the Mahabaharat, human nature, and life.
-And the mind of a woman fighting both inner and outer demons.
+CBD’s imagination of Draupadi fleshes out a character that shows you there was much more to her than just being a wife of five husbands.
+‘The Palace of Illusions’, is a wonderful read, which educates and enlightens, about the Mahabharat, human nature, and life.
+And the mind of a woman fighting both, her inner and outer demons.